 Authenticity of Life is the fruit of integrity within and without

 Fruit is not religious works.
-It is the means of glorifying God.
+It is the result of the power of His Life within producing the fruit without.

 “Herein is my Father glorified, that ye bear much fruit”